Before you configure SAML on Tableau Server, make sure your environment meets the requirements.

 To configure Tableau Server for SAML, you need the following:

 Certificate file.
 A PEM-encoded x509 certificate file with a .crt extension.
 This file is used by Tableau Server, not the IdP.
 If you have an SSL certificate, it is possible in some circumstances to use the same certificate with SAML.
-For more information, see About the certificate and key files later in this article.
+For more information, see Using SSL certificate and key files for SAML later in this article.

 IdP account that supports SAML 2.0 or later.
 You need an account with an external identity provider.
 Some examples are PingFederate, SiteMinder, and Open AM.

 IdP provider that supports import and export of XML metadata.
 Although a manually created metadata file might work, Tableau Technical Support cannot assist with generating the file or troubleshooting it.

 If you are using a PEM-encoded x509 certificate file for SSL, you can use the same file for SAML.
 For SSL, the certificate file is used to encrypt traffic.
 For SAML, the certificate is used for authentication.